50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For :

-In terms of the dimensions of the problem then
+In terms of the dimensions of the parameters, then

 or

-which is a form of structural non-dimensional frequency or what we might call a structural reduced frequency.
+which is a form of structural dimensionless frequency or a structural reduced frequency.

-As a result of our dimensional analysis then
+As a result of the dimensional analysis, then

 or